ahxmeds/multiscale-gradient-estimation/README.md

 # Multiscale Gradient Estimation for Inverse Problems

-A minimal, clean PyTorch implementation of multiscale gradient estimation for image reconstruction tasks.
-This repository provides training scripts and utilities for denoising, deblurring, inpainting, and super-resolution using single-scale, multiscale, and full multiscale (FMG) training strategies.
+A PyTorch implementation of multiscale gradient estimation for image reconstruction tasks.
+This repository provides training scripts and utilities for denoising, deblurring, inpainting, and super-resolution using single-scale, multiscale, and full multiscale training strategies.

 ## 📋 Table of Contents
 - [Installation](#installation)